xu-wang11/xu-wang11.github.io/content/english/_index.md

 # news
 news:
+  - date: "**01/15/2024"
+    content: "Our work BEANet was accepted on **ACM Transactions on Sensor Networks**."
   - date: "**01/12/2024**"
-    content: "Our work about Video Conference Systems was published on **IEEE Transactions on Consumer Electronics**"
+    content: "Our work about Video Conference Systems was published on **IEEE Transactions on Consumer Electronics**."
   - date: "**01/01/2024**"
     content: "Happy New Year of the **Dragon**."